Fill form to unlock content

 Get the latest updates on IoT for smart cities.

+Reducing energy costs and keeping occupants comfortable and productive are the driving forces behind early adoption of building automation systems.
 Automation typically saves $0.20 to $0.40 per square foot in utility costs per year.
 For an average-size building of 75,000 square feet, that means a savings of $15,000 to $30,000 annually!

-But building automation systems have limitations.
+But building automation systems (BAS) have limitations.
 Automation began as an industrial solution, and legacy systems still in use were designed for full-time, on-site facility engineers.
-These systems lack the ability to stream and store the vast amount of data required to analyze trends across a portfolio of buildings.
+These systems lack the ability to stream and store the vast amount of data needed to analyze trends across a portfolio of buildings.
 As a result, ongoing system problems can go undetected.

 Connecting the Unconnected

 But even with the digital transformation of building systems, they remain siloed.
 HVAC, power, lighting, security, and other systems are typically scattered among various, incompatible platforms, protocols, and management tools.
 It’s time-consuming and costly to gain insights, optimize energy use, and monitor equipment health within one building, let alone across many.

 Riptide IO, a cloud-based building management solution provider, developed the Riptide Enterprise Portfolio Management solution to address building HVAC challenges.
 The system, built on Intel® technology, integrates IoT data from individual automation systems within a building or in multiple buildings.
 This enables managers to see real-time results and manage settings from a centralized location.